Recent advances in perturbative QCD at high density: Introduction

-In the conference proceedings at hand, we review recent progress towards the completion of the N3LO perturbative pressure of cold and dense QM --- a result expected to have a dramatic impact on NS-matter EoS inference (see fig.~\ref{fig:press}).
+In the conference proceedings at hand, we review recent progress towards the completion of the N3LO perturbative pressure of cold and dense QM --- a result expected to have a dramatic impact on NS-matter EoS inference (see Fig.~\ref{fig:press}).
 These advances originate from the fresh generalization of an established method of vacuum quantum field theory (QFT), the Loop Tree Duality \cite{Capatti:2019ypt}, to a thermal setting \cite{Navarrete:2024zgz}.
-There, it has already been used to evaluate a number of four-loop vacuum diagrams at vanishing temperature but nonzero quark chemical potentials $\mu_f$ \cite{Navarrete:2024zgz,Karkkainen:2025nkz} and very recently also a set of massive sum-integrals at nonzero temperature \cite{Navarrete:2025yxy}.
+There, it has already been used to evaluate a number of four-loop vacuum diagrams at vanishing temperature but nonzero quark chemical potentials $\mu_f$ \cite{Navarrete:2024zgz,Karkkainen:2025nkz} and very recently also a set of massive sum-integrals at nonzero temperatures \cite{Navarrete:2025yxy}.
 As argued in more detail below, the method's unique promise stems from its ability to reduce the evaluation of complicated multi-loop Feynman graphs to convergent multidimensional integrals, resulting from its power to systematically remove both ultraviolet (UV) and infrared (IR) divergences at the integrand level.

 Another physical quantity we discuss in these proceedings is the bulk viscosity of (unpaired) QM, $\zeta$.
-It has been argued to play a key role in the dynamics of binary NS mergers \cite{Alford:2017rxf}, where it describes the dissipation of energy during radial density oscillations of the system, leading to potentially substantial effects in the postmerger GW waveform.
-It, too, cannot be directly evaluated with \textit{ab-initio} tool at the relevant densities, although some simplifications occur due to the role played by the electroweak interaction (see, e.g., \cite{CruzRojas:2024etx}).
+It has been argued to play a key role in the dynamics of binary NS mergers \cite{Alford:2017rxf}, where it describes the dissipation of energy during radial density oscillations, leading to potentially substantial effects in the postmerger GW waveform.
+It, too, cannot be directly evaluated with \textit{ab-initio} tool at the relevant densities, although some simplifications occur due to the prominent role played by the electroweak interaction (see, e.g., \cite{CruzRojas:2024etx}), making bulk the evaluation of $\zeta$ considerably more straightforward than that of, e.g., its shear counterpart.